 Step 4: Be sure to select the Silence System Notifications When Sharing Desktop option.
 This way, your presentation will not get interrupted by all your alerts and system chimes.
 Pro presenters may also want to enable Windows 10’s Focus Assist feature, which will help hide notification sounds and pop-ups from the system or from your email and calendar apps.

 If you’re collaborating on a project, you can also use a digital whiteboard to work together.
-Once you’re in a meeting, you can click on the Share Screen button and then choose Whiteboard and then select Share.
+Once you’re in a meeting, you can click the Share Screen button and then choose Whiteboard and select Share.
 After that, annotation tools will appear, allowing you to draw and plan ideas and projects with collaborators.
 Whiteboard sessions can be saved as separate images or compiled into a single PDF.
 In the Whiteboard screen’s toolbar, hit the drop-down arrow within the Save button, and you can choose the format you desire.

 Make sure to have what you’re trying to present queued up and ready to go before the meeting starts.
 This way, you can jump into the PowerPoint presentation, Excel spreadsheet, or web document immediately when you hit the Share Screen button.